TomasKrizak/CimrmanModule/README.md

 To obtain the final **PTD bank** you then need to apply [**Charged Particle Tracking**](https://github.com/SuperNEMO-DBD/Falaise/tree/develop/modules/ChargedParticleTracking) module that extrapolates the verteces and creates the PTD bank.

-You can find detailed description of the algorithm, its structure and the derivation of all methods in my [Master thesis](https://dspace.cvut.cz/handle/10467/123238).
-Specifically, Chapter 5 describes the software structure of the algorithm.

 ## Module installation

 In the future the module will be integrated in Falaise by default, but at the moment the module has to be installed independantly.
 For this reason, I temporarily provided the installation script install.sh